seanpm2001/DSuite/README.md

 ## Legend

-* Links marked with a :octocat: indicate that the links are directed at GitHub repositories.
+* Links marked with a :octocat: Emoji indicate that the links are directed at GitHub repositories.
 This is done to distinguish them from future mirrors on sites like GitLab.

 ***